Scores for Multivariate Distributions and Level Sets: New Scoring Functions for Level Sets

 In this section, we first show how our approach allows us to derive the scoring functions for density level sets (\citealt{hartigan1987estimation,chen2017density}).
-Next, we develop two new scores: the scoring functions for CDF level sets $L(F_{\mathbf{X}};\hat{w},\alpha)$ and the LPM level sets $L({\rm LPM}_{{\bf X},k};\alpha)$.
-In particular, we show that, in the univariate context, the scoring functions for CDF level sets induce the full class of quantile scores studied in \citet{gneiting2011making} and \citet{komunjer2005quasi}.
+We then develop two new scores: the scoring functions for CDF level sets $L(F_{\mathbf{Y}};\alpha)$ and LPM level sets $L({\rm LPM}_{{\bf Y},k};\alpha)$.
+In particular, we show that, in the univariate context, the scoring functions for CDF level sets induce the full class of quantile scores studied by \citet{gneiting2011making} and \citet{komunjer2005quasi}.